Posted on

 Further SylWrap reinforced the weakened section of pipe around the plug

-When the line was put back into operation, the engineers who had carried out the repair noticed during their inspection that the pipe around the nozzle had indeed weakened as suspected.
+When the pipe was put back into service, the engineers noticed during their inspection that the pipe around the nozzle had indeed been weakened, as the petrochemical plant suspected.

 Although no major leaks were present, the surface could be seen bubbling with air and water.
-They therefore decided to reinforce the entire area of pipe underneath the nozzle by wrapping the 1500mm diameter with four SYL616HD Pipe Repair Bandages.
+The engineers therefore decided to reinforce the entire area of pipe underneath the nozzle by wrapping the 1500mm diameter with four layers of SYL616HD Pipe Repair Bandage.

 Repair and reinforcement of a 1500mm seawater supply line after a nozzle snapped off